AAROC/discourse-sso/README.md

 Requirements
 ------------

-  1. Apache web server with proxy to nginx inside the Discourse container
+  1. web server with proxy to the rails app inside the Discourse container
   2. Flask python microserver framework